divyat09/cf-feasibility/README.md

 Utilizes the pre trained models (models/) and datasets (data/) to reproduce the results mentioned in the paper.
 The results are stored in the directory /results

+It also generates a file 'plot_dict.json' in the directory r_plots/; where you may convert it to plotdf.csv file and then execute 'plot_figures.R' script to get better graphs stored in the directory /results

 - base-generative-cf.py

 Implementation of BaseGenCF for all datasets